ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 🖌 Saving the visualization in graphics/set-visualization.png
 ```

+???+ note

+    Don't forget that if you want to run the `textanalysis` you must use your
+    terminal to first go into the GitHub repository containing this project and
+    then go into the `textanalysis` directory that contains the project's
+    code.
+Finally, remember that before running the program you must run `poetry
+    install` to add the dependencies.

+## Adding Functionality

+If you study the file `textanalysis/textanalysis/main.py` you will see that it
+has all of the functionality needed to implement the entire command-line
+interface.
+Furthermore, the file `textanalysis/textanalysis/visualize.py` shows
+that

+`TODO` markers that designate the parts of the program that you need to
+implement before `textanalysis` will produce the correct output.
+If you run the
+provided test suite with the command `poetry run task test` or you try to run
+the program with the command `poetry run textanalysis --data-file
+input/data.txt` you will see an error message in your terminal window.
+This is
+due to the fact that there are key parts of this program that are missing!
+In
+addition to implementing the program's `main` function you also need to
+correctly `import` the correct modules and objects, like `typer`.
+Along with
+adding command-line features to the `main` function in the `main` module,

+you need to provide an implementation of the following functions:

+- `def compute_mean(numbers: List[float]) -> float`

 ## Running Checks

 If you study the source code in the `pyproject.toml` file you will see that it